Scroll down for YouTube video, above the recipe.

 Persian Saffron Rice Pudding YouTube Video

 ⇒ If you enjoyed the video, don’t forget to LIKE the video on YouTube and SUBSCRIBE to my channel!
+So you don’t miss out on new videos.
 Thank you! ♥♥♥

 ♥ Do you like this recipe?
 Please give it a 5-star rating below!
 And when you make it, share it on any social medium and tag me @azlinbloor.
 Merci! ♥